We invite your students to enter the 13th competition of the Hong Kong Young Writers Award!

 Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Max and Mei, Nury Vittachi, Faber-Castell, Bookazine, Canadian Chamber of Commerce, International New York Times, Techni Photo, Plus Group, El Charro, Delaney’s, Hong Kong Maritime Museum, Shamrock Catering and Asia Exhibits House

-All entries should be based on the theme for 2020, Tales from China’s Magical Mountains.
-One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2021.
+All entries should be based on the theme for 2022, Tales from the Mogao Grottoes.
+One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2022.

 Please note that we do not accept submissions directly from students.
 Students must first submit to their teachers, who will then have to choose 10 entries to forward to the next round of the contest.